Testosteron_Frauen

 Testosterone for muscles and bones

 Adequate testosterone levels play a role in maintaining muscle mass and bone density.
-It helps prevent muscle breakdown and keep our skeletal system strong.
+It helps to prevent muscle breakdown and keep our skeletal system strong.

 Testosterone controls libido and sex drive